 1. Promote a strong, nationally prominent, multidisciplinary research endeavor that integrates molecular, evolutionary and quantitative genetics with physiology and behavioral ecology to study fundamental principles of animal behavior.

-2. Provide an interdisciplinary predoctoral and postdoctoral training program that will give students a broad perspective on behavioral biology and provide a new generation of scientists with the tools to investigate complex issues of behavior.
+2. Provide an interdisciplinary training program that will give trainees a broad perspective on behavioral biology and provide a new generation of scientists with the tools to investigate complex issues of behavior.